CodeByFatima/personal-portfolio/README.md

 git add .                     # Stage all files <br>
 git commit -m "your message"  # Commit changes with a message <br>
 git push -u origin main       # Push to GitHub (replace 'main' if needed) <br>

+Faced a problem:
+Local machine was not able to push the commits to the git hence we used the following command and then pushed it and yeah it worked >3
+Command:
+git pull origin main --rebase